Osprey Dyna 1.5 Review

 Our Analysis and Test Results

-The Dyna's materials are soft and somewhat stretchy, and we appreciated the breathability of the back.
-One of our most important concerns with this pack is the frustrating adjustability.
-There are two lateral straps, similar to those of the Ultra Vesta, but the strap is elastic, making it very difficult to pull through the buckle or to release some pressure.
-And whereas the VaporHowe and Ultra Vesta have an infinitely adjustable sliding rail for the sternum straps, the Dyna has a clip system that gives the user six options.
-We found this system easy to use and as secure as any of the others we tested, but we docked points in this category for the more limited adjustability.
+The materials on the Dyna are soft and somewhat stretchy, and we appreciate the breathability of the back.
+One of our most important concerns with this pack, however, is the frustrating adjustability.
+There are two lateral straps, but the strap is elastic, making it very difficult to pull through the buckle or to release some pressure.
+And whereas other models have an infinitely adjustable sliding rail for the sternum straps, the Dyna has a clip system that gives the user six options.
+We find this system easy to use and as secure as any of the others we tested, but we docked points in this category for the more limited adjustability.

-Additionally, the sternum straps are stiff, and without a way to secure them down, they stick out and flop around when we were running.
-This may sound like a small issue, but after a dozen miles, we were agonized by the bouncing of our straps and wished we had a way to secure them.
+Additionally, the sternum straps are stiff, and without a way to secure them down, they stick out and flop around when running.
+This may sound like a small issue, but after a dozen miles, we were agonized by the bouncing of the straps and wished we had a way to secure them.

 The hose of the bladder is easy to push through to the front, and a magnetic clip is used to secure it to the sternum straps.
-There are additional elastic straps on the front of the pack for extra hose storage.
-We liked that the tube can be twisted and locked, whereas the hose of the VaporHowe is always open.
-We don't lock it while running, as it would be annoying to open and close all the time, but we do think this is a useful feature.
-The pockets on the front of the Dyna are small, and we could not fit our soft flask bottles in them.
-This pack, therefore, is only compatible with a bladder.
+There are additional elastic straps on the front of the pack for extra hose storage, and we like that the tube can be twisted and locked to keep it from accidentally leaking.
+Unfortunately, the pockets on the front of the Dyna are small, and we could not fit our soft flask bottles in them, making this pack only compatible with a bladder.

-The Dyna has the smallest storage capacity of any of the vests in this review.
-And while we had to dock it points, it should be noticed that this vest is just a hydration pack that has been adapted for running.
-Its lack of storage makes it useless for long races or adventures, and though it may be the right product for you, we wish it was a little more versatile.
+The Dyna has relatively small storage capacity with one of the highest weights: not a good combination.
+It should be noted that this vest is really just a hydration pack that has been adapted for running.
+Its lack of storage makes it useless for long races or adventures, and though it may be the right product for you, we wish it was a little more versatile in the storage department.

 While you may be able to squeak by in an ultra with this vest, it is nearly impossible to carry any layers with you, so we'd recommend staying a little closer to home.
 There is no room for bulky items via a back pocket or bungee, and with only four small pockets on the front, we were unable to pack most of the items we'd normally want on a long run.
 Once again, this contender could be used as a way to get away from handheld water bottles, but its small storage capacity is going to make it difficult to travel very far.